 Kerri-Lynn asked me to do a painting for a cause and rally, 'Stand Up for Maherwar' A painting that would represent all Christian Pakistani Christians being persecuted in Pakistan for their faith.

-The image of the statue of a woman holding up a baby at Hawrelak Park in Edmonton came to mind while sleeping that night, but chains breaking instead and the words: 'Breaking the Silence' came to mind.
-Alol based on Isaiah 58.
+The image of the statue of a woman holding up a baby at Hawrelak Park in Edmonton came to mind while sleeping that night, but chains breaking instead, and with the words: 'Breaking the Silence' came to mind.
+All based on Isaiah 58.

 There is so much symbolism in this painting that I didn't even know or intend.

-The statue actually represents Ukranian families seeking asylum from persecution in Edmonton, it is called; 'New Life...
-New Beginnings' The word silence around her loin area is very significant because young girls are sometimes raped and sexually assualted and then are told to keep quiet or the whole family will be under threat.
+I did not know this initially, but that statue actually represents Ukrainian families seeking asylum in Edmonton from persecution, it is called; 'New Life...
+New Beginnings.'
+In the painting, the word silence around her loin area is very significant because young girls are sometimes raped and sexually assaulted and then are told to keep quiet or the whole family will be under threat.

-The wall is in the scripture and says, we will be 'called repairer of broken walls' This is very significant because young girls are sometimes taken right infront of the family inside their home and married off.
-The very framework of their society in which they live is broken and the walls which are built to p and meant to protect them, does not.
+The wall is in the scripture and says, we will be 'called repairer of broken walls' This is very significant because young girls are sometimes taken right in front of the family inside their home and married off.
+The very framework of their society in which they live is broken and the walls which are built and meant to protect them, does not.